skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect from Java App.md

 # Connect from Java App

-MariaDB Connector/J enables Java applications to connect to MariaDB database products using a native MariaDB connector.
+MariaDB Connector/J enables Java applications to connect to SkySQL and MariaDB database products using a native MariaDB connector.

 # Download the connector ..